artthurz/artthurz/README.md

 :stars: Enthusiast of the web, mobile and api development.

 Passionate about the whole Javascript ecosystem.
-Currently working as a junior programmer at <a href="https://www.bimachine.com.br/">BIMachine</a>.
+Currently working as Frontend Engineer at <a href="https://www.crefisa.com.br/">Crefisa Bank</a>.

 I'm currently learning as much as i can about React to improve my code.